miracl/core/readme.txt

-What was the Apache Milagro Cryptographic Library (AMCL) is now renamed as MIRACL Core It also has new licensing conditions, which should be read carefully.
+What was the Apache Milagro Cryptographic Library (AMCL) is now renamed as MIRACL Core.
+It also has new licensing conditions, which should be read carefully.

 Version 2 is now deprecated.